Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 Can you use A&W Root Beer daily while pregnant?

-What are pregnancy safe alternatives to A&W Root Beer?
+What are better alternatives to A&W Root Beer during pregnancy?

-Is the sugar in soda safe during pregnancy?
+Is the sugar in A&W Root Beer a concern during pregnancy?

 Is quillaia extract safe during pregnancy?